pratiktri/server_init_harden/README.md

 # bash https://raw.githubusercontent.com/pratiktri/init-li-harden/master/init-linux-harden.sh --quiet
 ```

-# What does it to exactly?
+# What does it do exactly?
 Script performed the following operations:-

 1. Create non-root user and give it "sudo" privilege.